jveilleux/FarmFreshWeb/farm-shop-on-farm-on-roadside-online.md

 When considering whether to set-up a Farm Shop it is important to assess the farms’ ability to support the initial start-up costs, support the opening hours, offer affordable delivery options for online orders, administer the chosen system or program and look at how to supplement farm income whilst the direct marketing approach grows.

-Some farmers have taken on creative approaches to raising capital to support such ventures, for example Tammi Jonas from[Jonai Farms](https://openfoodnetwork.org/au/learn/story/jonai-farms/)conducted a crowd funding campaign to fund an on-site butcher.
+Some farmers have taken on creative approaches to raising capital to support such ventures, for example Tammi Jonas from [Jonai Farms](https://openfoodnetwork.org/au/learn/story/jonai-farms/) conducted a crowd funding campaign to fund an on-site butcher.

 The one major drawback or consideration when it comes to setting up a Farm Shop or similar is that you do reap the rewards of grouped markets, where customers are driven to a larger set of vendors for more convenient shopping and greater variety of products.